What is Brazil's pathway to limit global warming to 1.5°C?

 Power sector emissions projected to increase

-While Brazil’s electricity fuel mix is predominantly renewables, under existing policies, the Brazilian government projects power sector emissions will increase due to increasing energy demand and an increasing use of fossil fuel electricity.
+Brazil’s electricity is predominantly generated from renewables.
+Under existing policies, however, the Brazilian government projects an increase in power sector emissions due to rising energy demand and increasing fossil fuel generation.
 While plans to scale up both distributed and centralised renewables are promising, planned expansion of Brazil’s oil and gas sector threatens to undercut power sector emissions reductions and compatibility with 1.5°C pathways.

 In all 1.5°C compatible pathways analysed, oil in the transport sector is essentially phased out by 2050 by the uptake of electric vehicles and biofuels.
 The Deep Electrification pathway avoids increased reliance on biofuels in transport through higher electrification rates.
-To meet the electricity demand in this pathway, average investment in renewable energy capacity would reach USD 18.5 bn annually from 2026 until 2030, USD 15.4 bn annually from 2031 until 2040, and 11.4 bn annually from 2041 until 2050.
+To meet the electricity demand in this pathway, average investment in renewable energy capacity would reach USD 18.5 bn annually from 2026 until 2030, USD 15.4 bn annually from 2031–2040, and 11.4 bn annually from 2041–2050.